mdaquin/ingraph/README.md

-Flexible, scalable and fast graph framework based on ElasticSearch
+A graph API based on ElasticSearch.